 - Since Reiki therapy is not compatible with either Christian teaching or scientificeviidence, it would be inappropriate for Catholic institutions, such as Catholic health carefacilities and retreat centers, or persons representing the Church, such as Catholic chaplains, to promote or to provide support for Reiki therapy.

-Why Do Catholics ‘Have” to go to Mass on Sunday?
+Why Do Catholics ‘Have” to go to Mass on Sunday? answer

 Why can’t a priest ever marry? answer

-Why do Catholics Pray to Statues?
+Why do Catholics Pray to Statues? answer

 The Christian veneration of images is not contrary to the first commandment which proscribes idols.
 Indeed, “the honor rendered to an image passes to its prototype.” and “whoever venerates in image venerates the person portrayed in it.”
 The honor paid to sacred images is a “respectful veneration,”not the adoration due to God alone: